 - The Inpatient Rehabilitation Facility (IRF) Quality Reporting Program (QRP) was implemented with the fiscal year (FY) 2012 IRF PPS Final Rule.
-Quality reporting requirements were mandated in section 3004(b) of the Patient Protection and Affordable Care Act (ACA) of 2010 which amended section 1886(j)(7) of the Social Security Act (SSA) - The IRF QRP is a pay for reporting program where successfully meeting the requirements for each FY means IRFs must submit data on quality measures.
+Quality reporting requirements were mandated in section 3004(b) of the Patient Protection and Affordable Care Act (ACA) of 2010 which amended section 1886(j)(7) of the Social Security Act (SSA). - The IRF QRP is a pay for reporting program where successfully meeting the requirements for each FY means IRFs must submit data on quality measures.
 IRFs must also submit standardized patient assessment data with regard to quality measures and standardized patient assessment data elements. - Failure to meet the IRF QRP requirements results in a two-percentage point reduction in IRFs Annual Increase Factor (AIF) for the corresponding, future FY payments. - Measures adopted in the IRF QRP are publicly reported on the Care Compare website.

-- Health Equity: Develop and adopt measures which focus on health equity. - Universal Foundation Measures: Develop and adopt measures from the Universal Foundation measure set. - Pain Measure: Develop and adopt a measure focusing on improvement in patient pain.
+- Delirium: Develop and adopt a measure focusing on Delirium. - Well-being: Develop and adopt a measure focusing on well-being. - Interoperability: Develop and adopt a measure focusing on Interoperability.